 Attraction at a distance: Ā-movement and Case.
 Linguistic Inquiry, 2018.

 Resolving conflicts between locality and anti-locality: evidence from Luganda and Haya.
-Proceedings of the LSA 2019, to appear.
+Proceedings of the LSA 2019, 2019.

 In Bùlì, wh-in-situ licenses parasitic gaps.
 Proceedings of WCCFL 36, to appear. with Abdul-Razak Sulemana.

 Determining what gets in the way.
 Proceedings of Going Romance 31, submitted.